Last Updated on March 10, 2021 by Julia Wilson

 Hives are generally a nuisance but not particularly dangerous, if your cat scratches for a period of time, the skin can become damaged, making it more vulnerable to bacterial infection.

-Anaphylaxis is a life-threatening severe reaction to an allergen which causes breathing difficulties, swelling around the eyes, mouth, and neck, intense itching and rash along with difficulty breathing, vomiting, pale gums and collapse.
+Anaphylaxis is a life-threatening severe reaction to an allergen that causes breathing difficulties, swelling around the eyes, mouth, and neck, intense itching and rash along with difficulty breathing, vomiting, pale gums and collapse.
 This is a medical emergency, death can quickly occur.

 The veterinarian will ask the following: